 Mildred Hooke - the Head Teacher

-In May 1927 my Great Aunt Mildred Hooke was appointed to her second and final teaching post as Head Mistress of Bradford Grammar School for Girls.
+In May 1927 my Great Aunt Mildred Hooke was appointed to her second and what turned out to be her final teaching post as Head Mistress of Bradford Grammar School for Girls.
 She faced an enormous challenge, taking the reins of the school on the retirement of a much-loved Head, Miss Margaret Roberts, who had led the school for 33 years and been a pioneer in higher education for girls.
-Miss Hooke went on to serve as an ever-increasingly loved and respected Head Mistress for 27 years until her retirement in 1954.
+Miss Hooke went on to serve as an ever-increasingly loved and respected Head Mistress for 28 years until her retirement in 1955.

 Click here to see a Speech Day photograph from Mildred's early years as Head Mistress.